Qubool Hai: Premise

 The first season of the show focused on the love story of Asad Ahmed Khan and Zoya Farooqui, played by Karan Singh Grover, who was later replaced by Raqesh Bapat, and Surbhi Jyoti.
 The show was also focused on the lives of Humaira Siddiqui Sheikh, played by Ketki Kadam, Ayaan Ahmed Khan, played by Rishabh Sinha / Vikrant Massey and Haider Sheikh played by Mohit Sehgal.

 In May 2014, the second season introduced Asad and Zoya's twin daughters, Sanam and Seher (both played by Jyoti), and revolved around their lives 20 years after the death of their parents.
 Karanvir Bohra portrayed Sanam's husband Aahil Raza Ibrahim.
-Shehzad Shaikh joined the cast as Rehaan Imraan Qureshi, Seher's love interest.
+Shehzad Sheikh joined the cast as Rehan Qureshi, Seher's love interest.

 The third season of the show portrayed Aahil and Sanam's incomplete love story after she loses her memory, is transported to Pakistan, and an imposter takes her place.

 The fourth season of the show, launched in August 2015 and incorporating supernatural elements, was set 25 years after Sanam's suicide.
 It focused on the love story of Mahira, who was the result of Sanam's last prayer (again portrayed by Jyoti), and her two husbands - Azaad Iqbal Khan (Rajbeer Singh), who is revealed to be a vampire and is the "fake" Sanam's son, and his long-lost brother, Armaan Iqbal Khan, who receives his heart in a transplant.
 The show ended in January 2016 after Armaan and Mahira's remarriage.

-Summary
+Plot

 Season 1

-Zoya Farooqui, a fun-loving girl brought up in the USA enters Bhopal in search of her real father and stays with her foster sister's aunt Dilshad, who has a daughter Najma and a silent, traditional, orthodox and short tempered son Asad Ahmed Khan.
+Zoya Farooqui, a fun-loving girl brought up in the USA comes to Bhopal in search of her real father and stays with her foster sister's aunt Dilshad, who has a daughter Najma and a silent, traditional, orthodox and short tempered son Asad Ahmed Khan.
 Zoya and Asad gradually fall in love, but his childhood friend Tanveer Baig creates obstacles for them.
 Asad's father Rashid now lives with his much wealthy second wife Shireen, though their son Ayaan has a loving relationship with Asad.